Umuzi-org/ACN-syllabus/content/topics/test-driven-development-questions/_index.md

 assertNotEquals(warningColor,"blue");
 ```

-Only one of the assertions/expectations is useful and the other one adds no value.
+For each languages, only one of the assertions/expectations is useful and the other one adds no value.
 Please say which line should be removed and explain why.

 ## How to submit your work